-Facts, Identification & Control
+Facts, Identification, & Control

-Granary weevils are typically brown in color and measure up to 5 mm in length.
-They feature highly pronounced pitted patterns on their heads.
+- Characteristics: They feature highly pronounced pitted patterns on their heads.
 They are equipped with vestigial wings and are incapable of flight.
 They are similar in appearance to rice weevils, although their wings exhibit no spotting.

 Signs of a Granary Weevil Infestation

 Sightings of adults and their exit holes from the grains indicate activity.

 How Do I Get Rid of Granary Weevils?

 Your local Orkin technician is trained to help manage granary weevils and similar pests.
 Since every building or home is different, your Orkin technician will design a unique program for your situation.

 Orkin can provide the right solution to keep granary weevils in their place…out of your home, or business.

 Behavior, Diet, & Habits